weiztech/Pico/.tasks/frontend_task.md

   - [x] 1.3 Ensure that when editing a search, the current `pico_category` is pre-selected in the dropdown.
   - [x] 1.4 In `search_terms.js`, update the `addSearchTerm` and `updateSearchTerm` methods to include the `pico_category` in the API request.

-- [ ] 2.0 Update List Table
+- [x] 2.0 Update List Table
-  - [ ] 2.1 The groups  should be "Unordered", "Population", "Intervention", "Comparator", and "Outcome", and the table should be rendered by looping through these groups.
+  - [x] 2.1 The list groups should be "Unordered", "Population", "Intervention", "Comparator", and "Outcome", and the table should be rendered by looping through these groups.
-  - [ ] 2.2 on each group section add colored tag/pill, as per the color scheme in the PRD's Design Considerations.
+  - [x] 2.2 on each group section add colored tag/pill, as per the color scheme in the PRD's Design Considerations.

 - [ ] 3.0 Implement Filtering
   - [ ] 3.1 In `search_terms.html`, add a "PICO Category" filter dropdown to the filter section.